bartke/frost/README.md

 ## Combining Partial Signatures for Ed25519 using Ristretto encoding

 Ed25519 includes a cofactor of 8 in its calculations as seen above.
 Ristretto encoding maps points on the Edwards25519 curve to a prime-order subgroup, effectively removing the cofactor and the associated small subgroups.
-Meaning, for Ed25519, this process is slightly different from the traditional Schnorr signatures.
-Ristretto can be used to encode all the curve points including the public keys, nonces, and the final signature.
+The protocol for combining partial signatures is similar to the Schnorr case, with the following steps:

-1. **Aggregation of Nonces**: The combiner aggregates the public nonces received from all participants.
-Each nonce is a Ristretto point.
-The aggregated nonce $R$ is computed as:
+- **Nonce Aggregation**: The party that combines signatures, aggregates public nonces $R_i$ from $T$ participants.
+The combined nonce $R$ is calculated as $R = \sum R_i$.

-$$R = R_1 + R_2 + \ldots + R_n$$

-Where $R_i$ are the individual public nonces, and '+' denotes Ristretto point addition.

-2. **Challenge Computation**: The combiner computes the challenge $c$ as:

-$$c = H(R \| Y \| m)$$

-Where:
-- $H$ is the hash function, e.g. SHA-512
-- $R$ is the encoded aggregated Ristretto point
-- $Y$ is the encoded group public key (also a Ristretto point)
-- $m$ is the message to be signed
+- **Challenge Calculation**: The combiner computes the challenge $c = H(R \| Y \| m)$, where $Y$ is the group public key and $m$ is the message.

-3. **Combination of Partial Signatures**:
-Each participant's partial signature $s_i$ (a Ristretto scalar) is combined to form the final signature scalar $s$:

-$$s = s_1 + s_2 + \ldots + s_n$$

-Where '+' denotes scalar addition in the Ristretto scalar field.

-4. **Signature Encoding**: The final signature is the pair $(R, s)$, where:
-- $R$ is the encoded aggregated nonce (32 bytes)
-- $s$ is the encoded combined signature scalar (32 bytes)

-5. **Signature Verification**:
-The signature $(R, s)$ is verified by checking:

-$$[s]B = R + [c]Y$$

-Where:
-- $B$ is the Ristretto basepoint
-- $[s]B$ and $[c]Y$ denote Ristretto scalar multiplication
-- '+' is Ristretto point addition
-- All points are in their Ristretto-encoded form

-The verification equation doesn't include the cofactor of 8 explicitly, as the Ristretto encoding handles the cofactor internally.
+- **Partial Signature Combination**: Each participant’s partial signature $s_i$ is aggregated: $s = \sum s_i$.
+The final signature is $(R, s)$, where $R$ is the aggregated nonce and $s$ is the combined scalar.
+- **Verification**: Verify the signature using $[s]B = R + [c]Y$, with all points and operations in the Ristretto encoding.

+Using Ristretto ensures the signature operates within the prime-order subgroup, mitigating small subgroup vulnerabilities inherent in Ed25519.

 ### Messages and complexity

-- Each participant sends messages to all other participants in the first round, leading to a total of N * (N - 1) messages (where N is the number of participants).
+- Each participant sends messages to all other participants in the first round, leading to a total of $N \times (N - 1)$ messages (where $N$ is the number of participants).
-- For the second round, it is reduced due to the specific protocol requirements, leading to N * (N - 1) / 2 messages, reflecting a point-to-point communication pattern.
+- For the second round, it is reduced due to the specific protocol requirements, leading to $N \times (N - 1) / 2$ messages, i.e. point-to-point communication.

 ## Secret Shares vs. Full Key

 There are secret shares generated by each participant during the key generation phase.
 Each participant ends up with a share of the overall secret key (not the full key itself).
 These shares are necessary for the threshold-based signing.

 A partial leak doesn't compromise the validity of the signature scheme, it does however undermine its security.
-The key is compromised if enough shares leak to meet or exceed the threshold T.
+The key is compromised if enough shares leak to meet or exceed the threshold $T$.

 ### Public Information